Sid200/blog/_posts/2019-10-23-infinity-and-the-ruckus-caused-by-it.md

 <br>
 $$\mathbb{Z}$$: $$-\infty$$ ..., -3, -2, -1, 0, 1, 2, 3 ..., $$+\infty$$

 How do we come up with a bijection?
-(We would also need to prove that it is a bijection btw, I will do it don't worry!)
+(We would also need to prove that it is a bijection by the way...
+And we will do it don't worry...)

 A bijection, requires things to correspond to each other.
 In other words, there has to be some kind of a part of a whole, within which the elements have same properties.
 Like for our nail example, all fingers are well, fingers.
 In this case, the part *is* the whole.
 What about $$\mathbb{N}$$ and $$\mathbb{Z}$$ ?